noseglasses/papageno/README.md

 on the currently active context.
 This makes it very easy to use different instances of Papageno in one program and to switch between these instances by activating different contexts.
 Context switching is implemented through a global context pointer.
-Please note that due to this implementation detail, Papageno is not quaranteed to be thread safe.
+Please note that due to this implementation detail, Papageno is not guaranteed to be thread safe.

 # The Library